lenacohen/react-snack-shop/README.md

-Your README should  detail your application’s architecture:
-Organization of your components
-How data is passed down through your components
-How user interactions can trigger changes in the state of components

 # React.js Snack Shop
 For this assignment, I used React.js to create a snack list interface with live filtering and sorting functionality.